algorand/go-algorand/data/transactions/logic/README.md

 length as the longest input.
 Therefore, unlike array arithmetic, these results may contain leading zero bytes.

-Input lengths are limited to maximum length 64.

 | Op | Description |
 | --- | --- |
 | `b\|` | A bitwise-or B, where A and B are byte-arrays, zero-left extended to the greater of their lengths |